From Evidence to Action: Centring Workers' Health in Climate Policy at CBA20

 A young person who is not in education, employment or training (NEET) often faces limited opportunities for personal and professional development.
-While this is detrimental to themselves as an individual, it also has wide economic implications at a societal level.
-However, intervention made too late will have almost little to no impact on the young person’s NEET risk.
+While this is detrimental to themselves as individuals, it also has wide economic implications at a societal level.
+However, any intervention made too late will have almost little to no impact on the young person’s NEET risk.

-This research shows that the risk of becoming NEET can be identified much earlier than is typical in current practice.
+Our research shows that the risk of becoming NEET can be identified much earlier than is typical in current practice.
 Using routinely collected education data, the NEET Early Risk Index (NERI) demonstrates that indicators of future NEET experience are already visible from Year 6, with risks accumulating and evolving over time.

-The findings highlight the importance of educational attainment, socio‑economic disadvantage, and Special Educational Needs (SEN) in shaping children and young people’s likelihood of becoming NEET.
+The findings highlight the importance of educational attainment, socio economic disadvantage, and Special Educational Needs (SEN) in shaping children and young people’s likelihood of becoming NEET.
 They also show that early support can make a meaningful difference: modelling suggests that timely, targeted intervention can substantially reduce NEET risk for young people facing multiple disadvantages.
-Together, these findings underline the value of early identification in preventing long‑term disengagement from education or work.
+Together, these findings underline the value of early identification in preventing long term disengagement from education or work.

 The quantitative phase used administrative datasets accessed through the ONS Secure Research Service to ensure national scalability.
 Predictors were selected based on both empirical evidence and availability in routine data collections.
 Statistical modelling techniques were applied to estimate the relative contribution of each predictor to NEET outcomes, improving on earlier approaches that applied equal weighting to risk factors.